Some things to do in Edinburgh you really don’t want to miss

-Fancy kicking off your New Year with a new healthy fitness regime?
-What better way to get fit and soak up stunning natural views than by hiking up Arthur’s Seat?
+Fancy kicking off your new year with a healthy fitness regime?
+Get fit and soak up stunning natural views with a hike up Arthur’s Seat.
 Once an active volcano, this is the highest peak in Holyrood Park.
 It has been featured in famous novels, including Mary Shelley’s Frankenstein.
 So, start the two-hour round trip at Holyrood Park.
 Continue to Arthur’s Seat for dramatic views across the city and Salisbury Crags.
-Then, return to Parliament House for a delicious meal at MP’s Bistro or a drink in our lounge.
+Then, return to Parliament House Hotel for a refreshing drink in our lounge.

-If you’re stuck on ideas of unique things to do in Edinburgh 2019, head to one of the city’s most iconic monuments.
+Next, head to one of the city’s most iconic monuments.
 Constructed to honour the Scottish writer Sir Walter Scott, this distinctive landmark on Princes Street is the tallest writer’s monument in the world, at 200 feet high.
-Here, you can climb the 287 steps across four levels for spectacular city views.
+Here, you can climb the 287 steps of the Scott Monument across four levels for spectacular city views.
 The blackened spire has 64 figures that represent characters from Scott’s novels.

-So, now you have some great ideas for things to in the New Year in Edinburgh, all you need to do is book your stay.
-Here at Parliament House, we’re a short stroll from the city’s attractions, theatres, shops and restaurants.
-So, take a look at our 2019 offers, and start planning your city break in Edinburgh.
+So, now you have some great ideas for unique and exciting Edinburgh experiences, all you need to do is book your stay.
+Here at Parliament House, we’re a short stroll from the city’s attractions, theatres, shops, bars and restaurants.
+So, take a look at our latest offers and start planning your city break in Edinburgh.